 Tylenol Sinus Severe Congestion Daytime Side Effects

-Note: This page contains side effects data for the generic drug acetaminophen / guaifenesin / pseudoephedrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Tylenol Sinus Severe Congestion Daytime.
+Note: This document contains side effect information about acetaminophen / guaifenesin / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Tylenol Sinus Severe Congestion Daytime.

 Two cases hypotension have been reported following the administration of acetaminophen.
 Both patients experienced significant decreases in blood pressure.
 One of the two patients required pressor agents to maintain adequate mean arterial pressures.
 Neither episode was associated with symptoms of anaphylaxis.
 Neither patient was rechallenged after resolution of the initial episode.

 Pseudoephedrine may cause vasoconstriction which generally does not produce hypertension, but may be problematic for patients with preexisting hypertension.
 Arrhythmias may be produced in predisposed patients.
 Rarely, pseudoephedrine has been reported to cause coronary artery spasm and chest pain.
 One report evaluated the effect with 60 mg of pseudoephedrine on individuals in a hyperbaric chamber at 1 atmosphere (simulated scuba dive to 66 feet of sea water).
 Pseudoephedrine and depth (stimulated) were found to have significant but opposite effects on heart rate, although these effects were unlikely to be clinically significant during diving.[Ref]

 Cardiovascular side effects of acetaminophen have included two cases of hypotension.

 Cardiovascular side effects of pseudoephedrine have included significant increases in heart rate.
 Hypertension and arrhythmias have also been problematic in susceptible patients.[Ref]